urmastalimaa/interactive-frontend-development/slides/intro.md

 * Testing, testing, testing
 --

-* Application state management using Redux
+* Application state management
-* Dealing with cross-cutting concerns using middleware
+* Cross-cutting concerns
 * Integration with external APIs
 * Asynchronous code

+The latter parts of the course are subject to change

 ---

 # Course overview

-* Understanding principles over hacking things together
+* Working from principles over hacking things together
 * A lot of (unit) testing which will be graded
 * Functional programming
 * Composition of simple ideas